ltgoslo/simple_elmo/README.md

 ### Required arguments

- **PATH_TO_ELMO** is a ZIP archive downloaded from the [NLPL vector repository](http://vectors.nlpl.eu/repository/), OR a directory containing 3 files extracted from such an archive:
+ **PATH_TO_ELMO** is either a ZIP archive downloaded from the [NLPL vector repository](http://vectors.nlpl.eu/repository/), OR a directory containing 2 files (for example, downloaded from [AllenNLP](https://allennlp.org/elmo)):
 - `model.hdf5`, pre-trained ELMo weights in HDF5 format;
 - `options.json`, description of the model architecture in JSON;

-- `vocab.txt`/`vocab.txt.gz`, one-word-per-line vocabulary of the most frequent words you would like to cache during inference
-(not really necessary, the model will infer embeddings for OOV words from their characters).
+Optionally, one can also provide `vocab.txt`/`vocab.txt.gz`: a one-word-per-line vocabulary of words to be cached (as character id representations) before inference.
+Even if it is not present at all, ELMo will still process all words normally.
+However, providing the vocabulary file can slightly increase inference speed when working with very large corpora (by reducing the amount of word to char ids conversions).

 ### Optional arguments
 - **top**: *bool, default False*